Psychopath vs. Sociopath: What Makes Them Different?

 Psychopaths are diagnosed based on three factors:

-- Lifestyle factors. their parasitic lifestyle, with a lack of realistic, long-term goals.
-They are impulsive, irresponsible, and often engage in criminal behavior.
+3. Lifestyle factors.
+They lead a parasitic lifestyle, without any realistic, long-term goals.
+Are impulsive, irresponsible, and often engage in law-breaking behavior.

 Adolf Hitler and Ted Bundy are classic examples of psychopaths.